rdmenezes/qtfirebirdibppsqldriver/trunk/AxQtFbIbppSqlDriver/README.txt

 Download is available from http://code.google.com/p/qtfirebirdibppsqldriver/, the official website.

 You need :
 - Qt (from Nokia) at least version 4.* to be able to compile QtFirebirdIBPPSQLDriver.
-M
 - IBPP, a C++ Client Interface to Firebird Server. http://www.ibpp.org
 - Firebird  at least version 1.5.*. http://firebirdsql.org